 By the turn of the century, the ankle-length nightshirts took the name of “nightgowns”, with longer versions that fell all the way to the floor known as “night robes”.
 It was in the first quarter of the 20th century when nightgowns gradually went out of style, followed by night robes and nightshirts, and were replaced with what we know as the modern day pyjamas we see today by the mid 20th century.

-In the early 1900s, Coco Chanel was the first designer to create attractive and elegant pyjamas for women, persuading the ladies that pyjamas could be worn with as much comfort and beauty as the traditional nightgown.
+Coco Chanel was the first designer to create attractive and elegant pyjamas for women, persuading the ladies that pyjamas could be worn with as much comfort and beauty as the traditional nightgown.
 The female pyjama officially captured the market in 1909, and only outgrew the sales of nightgowns as recently as the 1980s.

 The first iteration of these female pyjamas was a combination of a nightgown and pants; the top was made with a high color and buttons down the front, with soft frills at the knees and wrists.
 Later variations included large bishop sleeves and a colored ribbon around the waist.